threadi/wp-personio-integration-light/readme.txt

 * Fixed filter regarding pagination

 = 2.1.0 =
-* Advanced support for Block Editor: 2 new Blocks (for filter), new options for styling
+* Enhanced support for Block Editor: 2 new Blocks (for filter), new options for styling
+* Filter on list Block is not automatic enabled for new Blocks anymore
 * Optimized loading of database-objects
 * Fixed usage of some Gutenberg-options on list-Block
 * Fixed target url for filter in frontend